 Since the pigments in alcohol inks are light-sensitive, you should not wait too long to seal them.
 UV protection for spraying is suitable for this purpose.
 We can recommend either Solo Goya Painting Varnish or Schmincke Universal Varnish.

 If you don’t have the possibility to work in a well ventilated room, a respiratory protection is recommended when working with alcohol ink art.

-The detailed material list with many great recommendations for painting with Alcohol Ink can be found in a separate article.
+The detailed material list with many great recommendations for painting with Alcohol Ink supplies can be found in a separate article.